yuvalmGS/gigaspaces-wiki-jekyll/sbp/imdg-with-large-backend-database-support.markdown

 -- Using a Polling Container query the data frequently.
 -- Using the JVM Memory Notification API.

-See the depanlinkCustom Evictiontengahlink./custom-eviction.html#Eviction Strategiesbelakanglink section for details.
+See the [Custom Eviction](./custom-eviction.html#Eviction Strategies) section for details.

 # Example

-With the depanlinkattached exampletengahlink/attachment_files/sbp/LargeDBLRUSpace.zipbelakanglink the clustered space has 600 objects in memory:
+With the [attached example](/attachment_files/sbp/LargeDBLRUSpace.zip) the clustered space has 600 objects in memory:
 - 100 object loaded into partition 1.
 - 200 object loaded into partition 2.
 - 300 object loaded into partition 3.